shinerdes/comingUp/README.md

-Gilwan Ryu built the comingUP app as a Free app.
-This SERVICE is provided by Gilwan Ryu at no cost and is intended for use as is.
+YeongSeok Kim built the comingUP app as a Free app.
+This SERVICE is provided by YeongSeok Kim at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.